django-extensions/django-extensions/docs/shell_plus.rst

 Configuration
 -------------

-Sometimes, models from your own apps and other peoples apps have colliding names, or you may want to completly skip loading an apps models.
+Sometimes, models from your own apps and other people's apps have colliding names, or you may want to completely skip loading an app's models.
 Here are some examples of how to do that.

-Note: This settings are just used inside shell_plus and will not affect your envirnoment.
+Note: These settings are only used inside shell_plus and will not affect your environment.

 ::